Madras (film): Plot

 Kaali is an impulsive and short-tempered working-class man who works in an IT company and enjoys playing football during his free time.
 His best friend is Anbu, a young political aspirant.
 They live in the dilapidated flats of a housing board in Vyasarpadi, North Chennai, along with their friends.

-Meanwhile, in a long-standing bloody feud, two factions of a political party have been laying claim to a wall on which they can paint the portraits of their respective political leaders.
-Anbu, under the local leader of one of the parties, Maari, is determined to claim that wall for their own party.
-Kannan, the chief's party, along with his son Perumal are hell-bent on making sure that their opponents's efforts go in vain.
-The painting of Kannan's father Krishnappan's face has been on the wall for two decades, since the start of the feud.
+In a long-standing bloody feud, two political party factions have been laying claim to a wall on which they can paint the portraits of their respective political leaders.
+Anbu, under the local leader of one of the parties, Maari, is determined to claim that wall for their party.
+Kannan, the chief's party, and his son, Perumal, are hell-bent on ensuring their opponent's efforts go in vain.
+The painting of Kannan's father, Krishnappan, has been on the wall for two decades since the start of the feud.

 The two parties and their supporters get into frequent clashes and scrapes.
-In the meantime, Kaali falls in love with a politician's daughter Kalaiarasi, but she remains cold with him.
+In the meantime, Kaali falls in love with a politician's daughter, Kalaiarasi, but she remains cold with him.
 In a spur of motivation due to the upcoming elections, Anbu reserves the wall for their party.
-Although the wall is in their area and technically theirs, the opposition asks Anbu to give it up as the portrait of their patriarch had been there for quite some time.
-Moreover, since three deaths had previously taken place in connection to the wall, along with the deaths of members from both parties, people have started to consider the wall as a bad omens.

-When Anbu declines, a goon of Kannan's starts insulting Anbu, Kaali attacks him, leading to Kannan seeing Anbu as the reason for Maari's resurgence.
+Although the wall is in their area and technically theirs, the opposition asks Anbu to give it up as the portrait of their patriarch's portrait had been there for quite some time.
+Moreover, since three deaths had previously taken place in connection to the wall, along with the deaths of members from both parties, people have started to consider the wall as a bad omen.
+When Anbu declines, a goon of Kannan starts insulting Anbu, and Kaali attacks him, leading to Kannan seeing Anbu as the reason for Maari's resurgence.
 Kannan's henchmen plan to kill Anbu and Kaali.
 Kalaiarasi professes her love to Kaali.

 When the henchmen try to kill Kaali and Anbu, they escape and hide behind a van.
-They see Perumal, who does not notice them, talking on a phone, giving orders to kill Anbu at any cost.
-Kaali then kills Perumal with a straight hit to head using a crowbar.
-Anbu and Kaali are told by Maari to surrender at Kanchipuram district court to avoid being killed by the henchmen.

-However, the FIR contains Anbu's name.
-Anbu takes responsibility of the murder, despite Kaali being against it, and hopes to be released soon, Kannan's henchmen hack Anbu to death and seriously wound Kaali outside the court.
-Kaali slides into depression by guilt and swears revenge, attempting to kill Kannan.
-Afterwards, he is berated for his short temper by his parents and Maari, who want him to get his life back together.
-Maari assures Kaali, Anbu's death will be avenged.
-Kalairasi begins to comfort Kaali, where they spend time together and get married.
+They see Perumal, who does not notice them, talking on the phone, giving orders to kill Anbu at any cost.
+Kaali then kills Perumal with a straight hit to the head using a crowbar.
+Maari instructs Kaali and Anbu to surrender at Kanchipuram district court to avoid being killed by the henchmen, but the FIR contains Anbu's name.
+Anbu takes responsibility for the murder and hopes to be released soon, but Kannan's henchmen hack Anbu to death and seriously wound Kaali outside the court.
+Kaali slides into a depression of guilt and swears revenge, attempting to kill Kannan.
+Afterwards, Kaali is berated for his bad temper by his parents and Maari, who want him to get his life back together.
+Maari assures Kaali that Anbu's death will be avenged.
+Kalairasi begins to comfort Kaali, and they spend time together and get married.